DanNorstrom/Finn-Technical-Interview/README.md

 ## Details

 1. There are some edgecase test .txt files located in /res <br>
-2. Tests and source files are in differet Java packages.
+2. Tests and source files are in different Java packages.

 ## Requirements